Search for dark photons from Higgs boson decays via $ZH$ production with a photon plus missing transverse momentum signature from $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Results and Interpretation

 The relative impact of each source of systematic uncertainty on the SM background estimates is summarised in Table \ref{tab:syst}.
 The purely statistical uncertainty of simulated samples is dominant, except in the last BDT bin, varying from about 3\% to 16\%.
 The largest systematic uncertainties in the last BDT bin are related to the shape of fake \met and to the jet energy scale and resolution corresponding respectively to 18\% and 13\%; uncertainty due to energy scale and resolution of electrons and photons corresponds to 5.6\%, while the same uncertainty for muons corresponds to 4.1\%.
 The other experimental and theoretical systematic uncertainties have a relative impact below about 3.5\% in all BDT bins.

 The event yields in data are consistent with the predicted SM background event yields, as shown in Table \ref{tab:bkg_only_comb}.
 The model-dependent fit is therefore performed in order to extract upper limits at 95\%~CL on the branching ratio of the sought decay mode of the Higgs boson.
 These limits are based on the profile-likelihood-ratio test statistic~\cite{HistFitter} and CL$_\textrm{s}$ prescriptions~\cite{0954-3899-28-10-313}, evaluated using the asymptotic approximation~\cite{Cowan:2010js}.
 The fit is performed including the signal component of the Higgs boson production in $ZH$ with subsequent Higgs boson decays into $\gamma$ and $\gamma_d$.
 The results are provided for the massless dark photon, as well as for low dark photon mass values up to 40 GeV, as shown in Figure \ref{fig:contour1VVyCR}.
 The corresponding values are also reported in Table~\ref{tab:br_limits}.
 The observed (expected) upper limits on BR(H$\to \gamma\gamma_d)$ is at the level of 2.3\% (2.8\%), for massless $\gamma_d$ and varies slightly until mass values of 20~\GeV.
 The mass dependence of the limits become stronger beyond that value and the observed (expected) upper limit increases to about 2.5\% (3.1\%) at 40~\GeV.
+This slight increase originates from the decreasing signal acceptance due the limited available phase space in this mass region.